amazon-science/resource-constrained-naturalized-semantic-parsing/README.md

 ## Resource Constrained Naturalized Semantic Parsing

-This folder contains:
+This repository is released as part of our paper [Training Naturalized Semantic Parsers with Very Little Data](https://arxiv.org/abs/2204.14243)

-- data: a subfolder containing all the different splits of data we used in our joint training experiments
+The repository contains `./data` a subfolder containing all the different splits of data we used in our joint training experiments, and the appendix of our publication `./appendix.pdf`.
-- appendix:

 ## Getting Started

 For the Pizza dataset and each of the eight domains of the Overnight dataset, there are five subfolders containing files for different tasks: